brianmcananey/VSCode_Project3/README.md

 - **First-Time User Goals**

-    - Enjoy a User-Friendly Experience: A user-friendly interface and navigation system that allows users to easily explore the website and discover recipes and resources.
+    - Enjoy a User-Friendly Experience: A user-friendly interface and navigation system that allows users to easily explore the website and discover reviews and resources.

-     - Browse Veg-Centric Recipes: Users will want to discover simple and time-efficient vegetable-based recipes for their meals.

-    - Join the community: A User may want to join the community and share their own recipes

-    - Find information about Veg-Centric.

 - **Returning User Goals**

-    - Contribute to the Community: Enable returning users to actively contribute to the community by sharing their own veg-centric recipes.
+    - Contribute to the Community: Enable returning users to actively contribute to the community by sharing their own honest feedback.

-    - Save Favorite Recipes: Allow users to save their favorite veg-centric recipes to their profile for easy access on return visits.

-    - To be able to view, edit and Delete their uploaded recipes.

-    - To have a page with user information with the option to update.
+    - Review: Write honest reviews of where they have been to help other users.

 - **Website Owner Goals**

-    - Edit all Recipes to ensure content quality.

-    - Edit recipe images for aesthetical purposes.

-    - The ability to add Categories.

-    - Generate revenue Through Affiliate Marketing.
+    - Revenue: Create a revenue stresam throuogh possible advertising.

+    - Community: Help the community to entice more custom in the area.